-Think of 1 Samuel, 2 Samuel, 1 Kings, and 2 Kings as a sequential history of what could be referred to as '1, 2, 3 and 4 Kings'.
+Think of 1 Samuel, 2 Samuel, 1 Kings and 2 Kings as a sequential history of what could be referred to as '1, 2, 3 and 4 Kings'.

-If you read four chapters daily, you begin with Genesis 1-4 on day one.
+If you read four chapters a day, you begin with Genesis 1-4 on day one.
 At that rate, you will complete Genesis in about two weeks.
 Then read the post "A 10 Minute Tour of Genesis."
-On the next reading day, read Exodus 1-4; in about a week, you will have completed Exodus 24.
-Then, skip to chapters 32-34, and so forth.
+On the next reading day, read Exodus 1-4, and in about a week you'll complete Exodus 24.
+Then skip to chapters 32-34, and so forth.

-If you have any questions, concerns, or recommendations for expanding and improving this project, please contact me at jmacdonald@outreach.ca or by using the "Contact" tab at www.johnbmacdonald.com.
+If you have any questions, concerns, or recommendations for expanding and improving this project, feel free to contact me at jmacdonald@outreach.ca, or by using the "Contact" tab at www.johnbmacdonald.com.